Alekseev (singer): Eurovision Song Contest

 One week after applying for the Ukrainian contest Vidbir, it was revealed that Alekseev had revoked his bid.
 It was then later revealed that he entered into Belarus' contest instead.
 There was controversy following Alekseev's entry.
 Eurovision rules state that the song performed is not allowed to have been performed before 1 September of the previous year.
 Alekseev, however, had been performing a Russian song named "Навсегда" at his concerts.
 He then shortened the song and translated the lyrics to English to get around this rule.
 On 15 January 2018, an article emerged claiming that 11 other finalists in the Belarus contest were threatening to withdraw if Alekseev was allowed to qualify for the contests' final.

 However, on 16 February 2018, Alekseev won the Belarus National Selection and represented the country at the 2018 Eurovision Song Contest in Lisbon, Portugal.

 After Eurovision Song Contest

 In November 2018, it became known that the artist began to cooperate with Sony Music Entertainment (Russia).

+In 2022, he was banned from Russia alongside countless Ukrainian music artists.